codemod-com/intuita-vscode-extension/README.md

 - You can also create new codemods that directly integrate into the Intuita extension using Intuita’s [Codemod Studio →](https://codemod.studio)

 ---
+> **Warning**

-- ⚠️ This extension is in `Public Beta`!
+> This extension is in `Public Beta`!
 [Get in touch](https://join.slack.com/t/intuita-inc/shared_invite/zt-1bjj5exxi-95yPfWi71HcO2p_sS5L2wA) if you are planning to use this extension for large upgrades & you have some feature requests!
 ---

 ## How It Works 🪄